-The first reason is simply because they can!
+The first reason is simply that they can!
 Banks make more than enough profit from their other lines of business, such as commercial and residential mortgages, to offset the drop in applications caused by their collateral requirement.

 The second reason is that underwriting a small business loan costs banks about as much as underwriting a loan for a large enterprise.

-As such, demanding collateral is a way for banks to claim they offer small business loans, but make it exceedingly difficult to obtain one.
+As such, demanding collateral is a way for banks to claim they offer small business loans but make it exceedingly difficult to obtain one.

 Our team will provide you with transparent, objective information so that you can make an informed decision.

-We partner with clients to help them advance on their business journey and if you decide to make us part of your success, we’d be honored to help you, too.
+We partner with clients to help them advance on their business journey, and if you decide to make us part of your success, we’d be honored to help you, too.